 iii.
 In logistic regression, the estimated “linear predictor” corresponds to the log odds.
 Exponentiating that would correspond to the odds.
 By default, Stata figures that you would really rather have the estimated probability, which is computed as prob = odds / (1 + odds).
 So, after performing a logistic regression, the default action of the “predict” function is to create a variable that contains the the regression based estimate of the mean.

 Answer:

+Grading 8/10

 The estimated probabilities for each age in the data derived from the linear regression model followed a straight line, as we can see from the figure below.